thorsten/phpMyFAQ/docs/installation.md

 Upload this file to your webspace and open it using your browser.
 The installation-script checks which version of PHP is installed on your server.
 Should you not meet the requirements, you cannot start the installation process.

-In case you're running PHP before 8.1 you cannot use phpMyFAQ.
+In case you're running PHP before 8.1, you cannot use phpMyFAQ.

 phpMyFAQ uses a modern HTML5/CSS3 powered markup.
 The supported browsers are the latest Mozilla Firefox (Windows/macOS/Linux), the latest Safari (macOS/iOS), the latest Chrome (Windows/macOS/Linux), the latest Opera (Windows/macOS/Linux) and Microsoft Edge (Windows/macOS/Linux).

-We recommend to use always the latest version of Firefox, Chrome, Safari, Opera or Microsoft Edge.
+We recommend using the latest version of Firefox, Chrome, Safari, Opera or Microsoft Edge.

 ## 2.2 Preparations